 The Blufflands Landscape

-It is these same natural and scenic resources that the Minnesota Land Trust is trying to protect forever.
-By focusing efforts on large contiguous forests, significant natural features, such as peregrine falcon aeries, scenic vistas, unique bluff plant and animal communities, and important historical and cultural sites, the Land Trust and its Blufflands Alliance partners have been responsible for the permanent protection of more than 12,000 acres during the past decade.
+By focusing efforts on large contiguous forests, significant natural features, such as peregrine falcon aeries, scenic vistas, unique bluff plant and animal communities, and important historical and cultural sites, the Land Trust and its Blufflands Alliance partners have been responsible for the permanent protection of more than 14,000 acres during the past decade.

 Click here to visit the Blufflands Alliance website for more information.